-As you approach the southwest quadrant of Public Square you will see a bronze statue of a man.
+As you approach the southern side of Public Square you will see a bronze statue of a man.
 This famous figure stands frozen in time, keeping watch over the very town that bears his name.

 Moses Cleaveland (1754-1806) was born and raised in Connecticut.
 After studying law at Yale College, he served as a General in the Continental Army during the Revolutionary War.
 Moses was a shareholder in the Connecticut Land Company which purchased land in the Western Reserve, or New Connecticut.
 This involvement led Moses Cleaveland on an expedition into the Ohio wilderness.
 He was responsible for surveying the land as well as negotiating land rights with the Indians living there.
 The Indians who initially challenged the surveying party's right to be on the land received livestock, whiskey, and various trinkets from Cleaveland in exchange for an assurance of safety.